Reading and Phonics

 Phonics in the Curriculum

 At Barnwell Academy phonics is taught from Nursery to Year 2 using the Letters and Sounds programme.
-This programme is also enhanced using the kinesthetic teaching approach of Jolly Phonics.
+Jolly Phonic resources are used to teach each letter sound with a kinesthetic approach to learning.

 In the Nursery Phase 1 of the phonics programme is taught throughout the curriculum focusing on exploring and investigating different sound including environmental sounds.
 This progresses to listening for letter sounds in words.
 From Reception to Year 2 discrete phonic sessions are taught daily.
 These sessions teach Phases 2 to 6 of the Letters and sounds programme.
 Pupils learn the alphabetical code and also how to blend and segment sounds to read and spell words.

 At Barnwell Academy reading is embedded into all aspects of the curriculum.
-During discrete reading lessons from Reception to Year 2 Pearson Bug Club reading scheme is used to teach reading as it systematically develops core decoding skills.
-In Key Stage 2 Bug club continues but is enhanced through a wider range of texts including Pearson Storyworld and Oxford Reading Tree as well as other genres such as Direct News, the newspaper for young readers.
+During discrete reading lessons from Reception to Year 2 Pearson Bug Club reading scheme is used to teach reading as it systematically develops core decoding skills and closely matches reading to to phonic knowledge.
+As children become fluent in reading Pearson Bug Club is enhanced through a wider range of texts including Pearson Storyworld and Oxford Reading Tree as well as other genres such as First News, the newspaper for young readers.

 Teaching and Learning